bitovi/academy/src/angular/angular.md

 At this point, we will have completed the app.
 The final step will be building it to production and deploying it for others to see ([learn-angular/deploy-app]).

+## Requirements

+In order to complete this guide, you need to have [NodeJS](https://nodejs.org/en/) version 8  or later installed.